-The Audit Committee (the "Committee") is made up of five members - three directors (all of whom are non-executive) and two shareholders in compliance with section 404(3) of the Companies and Allied Matters Act, 2020.
-The Committee members meet at least four times a year.
+The Audit Committee (the "Committee") is made up of six members - three directors (all of whom are non-executive) and three shareholders.
+The Committee members most all least four times a year.

 The Committee's duties include keeping under review the scope and results of the external audit, as well as the independence and objectivity of the auditors.
-The Committee also keeps under review the risk and controls over financial reporting, compliance with laws and regulations and the safeguarding of assets.
-In addition, the Committee reviews the adequacy of the internal audit plan and implementation status of internal audit recommendations.
+The Committee also keeps under review the rigk and controls over financial reporting, compliance with laws and regulations and the safeguarding of assets.
+In addition, the Committee intrievs the adequacy of the internal audit plan and implementation status of internal audit recommendations.